 Part 1: How to Empty Recycle Bin in Windows

 Curious to acquaint yourself with some of the awesome tricks helpful to empty up the Windows 10 Recycle Bin?
 See the enlisted means right below.

 1.1 Using Recycle Bin Desktop Shortcut

-No doubt recycling waste item is important.
-But, when there is no need for the same, maintaining it in bin is just not required.
-Here is the methodology for removing the contents available in recycle bin.
+No doubt recycling waste items is important.
+But, when there is no need for the same, maintaining it in the bin is just not required.
+Here is the methodology for removing the contents available in the recycle bin.

 - From the context menu that appears, choose the “Empty Recycle bin” option.

-- A pop up to warn you for the actions will appear, confidently hit on “Yes”.
+- A pop-up to warn you about the actions will appear, confidently hit on “Yes”.

 1.2 Empty Windows 10 Recycle Bin from Manage Menu

 There is yet another way to empty the recycle bin in Windows 10, that’s simply done by emptying from the Manage menu.
 Just as we manage our work manually, using a manage menu to brush away the contents of the recycle bin is essential.

 - Just launch the Recycle bin first.